-Revenue increased 10%, from \$31.1 million for the three months ended March 31, 2006 to \$34.2 million in the same period in 2007.
-Our proprietary traffic revenues were the principal reason for the increase which are attributable to our portfolio of more than 200,000 Web sites.
+Revenue increased 9%, from \$31.7 million for the three months ended June 30, 2006 to \$34.7 million in the same period in 2007.
+The increase in revenues was primarily attributable to our proprietary traffic sources, including our portfolio of more than 200,000 Web sites and revenues generated using third-party Web sites.
 The majority of the revenues from our proprietary traffic are attributable to the Name Development and Pike Street asset acquisitions in 2005 and the AreaConnect asset acquisitions in 2006 including their respective portfolios of Web sites.
 We believe the increase in proprietary revenues is in part attributable to updates and enhancements for certain of the Web sites as well as increased sales, marketing and optimization efforts and expenditures.